-To practice Chuan without Gong, even if you practice 10 years it is useless
+To practice Chuan without Gong (strength and conditioning), even if you practice 10 years it is useless

 Chinese Martial Arts proverb

 To be effective in martial arts, you need to be able to effectively apply your techniques, and defend against the opponents.

 This situation was studied by successive generations of martial artists in ancient China, who devised numerous ingenious ways of preparing the body and mind of the practitioner to enable them to thrive in the turmoil of real combat.